This post may contain affiliate links. Read the full disclosure

 And then to add your ingredient combinations into 2 medium bowls, and let the calamari dipping begin!

 Well, you can.
-If you want to make ahead and reheat, you can keep it stored in an airtight container in the fridge.
-But I don’t recommend it.
+If you want to make it ahead and reheat, you can keep your crumbed calamari stored in an airtight container in the fridge.
+But it won’t be quite the same as eating freshly cooked from your air fryer.

 If you reheat your calamari, it won’t have the same crispy texture.
 They will be soggy and soft instead and likely a bit chewy after reheating.
 Calamari is best eaten hot, straight out of the air fryer.